FuadEfendi/www.fuadefendi.com/content/docs/design-patterns/microservice-architecture/12-factor-app/index.md

 ### X. Dev/Prod Parity
 > Keep development, staging, and production as similar as possible

-The **Dev/Prod Parity** principle means that all deployment paths are similar but independent, and that a deployment does not "jump" to a different deployment target; we do NOT copy artifacts from DEV tyo PROD; instead, our CI/CD rebuilds everything and deploys using different targets (DEV, QA, PROD).
+The **Dev/Prod Parity** principle means that all deployment paths are similar but independent, and that a deployment does not "jump" to a different deployment target; we do NOT copy artifacts from DEV to PROD; instead, our CI/CD rebuilds everything and deploys using different targets (DEV, QA, PROD).

 **Dev/Prod Parity** is very similar to **Build, Release, Run**.
 The important difference is that Dev/Prod Parity provides the same deployment process for production as it does for development.